Feyerabend/cc/ch07/sec7.4/control/state/tm/README.md

 State machines are the *foundation of all computation*.
-Every computer, from the simplest calculator to the most advanced supercomputer, is fundamentally a state machine—a system that:
+Every computer, from the simplest calculator to the most advanced supercomputer, is fundamentally a state machine--a system that:
 1. Exists in one of a finite (or conceptually infinite) number of *states*
 2. Reads *input* from some source
 3. *Transitions* to a new state based on current state and input